Snow Gums are the classic alpine tree of the Australian High Country. And they're now at risk!

 In recent decades, climate-fuelled bushfires have devastated huge areas of the Snow Gum forests.
 More than 90 percent of Snow Gum habitat has been burnt at least once in the last 20 years.

-Will you call on the state government take steps to protect the iconic Snow Gum forests?
+Will you call on the State government take steps to protect the iconic Snow Gum forests?

 SIGN OUR PETITION: Call on the State Govt to Protect our Snow Gums